Buying short-term health plans in Florida

-Florida allows short-term plans to follow new federal duration rules, but limits pre-existing condition exclusions for longer plans
+Florida allows short-term plans to follow new federal duration rules, and has removed the state limits that used to apply to pre-existing condition exclusions

 Until October 2, 2018, federal regulations limited short-term health insurance plans to no more than three months in duration, and prohibited renewals.
 The Trump Administration is now allowing for much longer short-term plans unless a state imposes its own restrictions.

-Florida does not limit the duration of short-term plans beyond the federal rules, but the state does have a statute that limits pre-existing condition exclusions on plans with terms of longer than six months.
+Florida does not limit the duration of short-term plans beyond the federal rules, but prior to June 2019, the state had a statute that limited pre-existing condition exclusions on plans with terms of longer than six months.
 Florida Statute 627.6045 states that health plans cannot exclude pre-existing conditions for more than 24 months, and cannot look back more than 24 months to determine whether an applicant has pre-existing conditions.
 The law also says that a person who has prior continuous coverage (that’s at least as robust as the new coverage) during the 24 previous months is not subject to pre-existing condition exclusions.
-But it specifically exempts nonrenewable short-term plans with terms of no more than six months.
+But prior to June 2019, it specifically exempted nonrenewable short-term plans with terms of no more than six months.

-So if a short-term plan is nonrenewable and lasts no more than six months, the insurer can set its own rules regarding pre-existing conditions.
-But if the plan is renewable and/or has a term of more than six months, the insurer can only look at up to 24 months of medical history to determine whether pre-existing condition exclusions will apply, and cannot impose pre-existing condition exclusions at all if the person has had continuous creditable coverage during that time.
+So if a short-term plan was nonrenewable and lasted no more than six months, the insurer could set its own rules regarding pre-existing conditions.
+But if the plan was renewable and/or had a term of more than six months, the insurer could only look at up to 24 months of medical history to determine whether pre-existing condition exclusions will apply, and could not impose pre-existing condition exclusions at all if the person had continuous creditable coverage during that time.

-With that said, however, the majority of the short-term insurers in Florida are offering plans with initial terms in excess of six months.
-As of November 2018, United Healthcare (Golden Rule) appeared to be the only one that was limiting short-term plans to six months.
-At least six other insurers were offering plans with initial terms of up to 12 months, and some were allowing total duration, including renewals, of up to three years.
-A closer look at plan brochures for some of those insurers indicated that pre-existing condition lookback periods of up to five years were being used, so it’s unclear how well insurers are complying with Florida’s rules regarding pre-existing conditions and longer short-term plans.
+Even before Florida relaxed its rules for short-term plans, the majority of the short-term insurers in Florida were offering plans with initial terms in excess of six months.
+As of November 2018, United Healthcare (Golden Rule) appeared to be the only one that was limiting short-term plans to six months (by late 2019, Golden Rule was offering plans with terms of up to 12 months).
+At least six other insurers were offering plans with initial terms of up to 12 months in late 2018, and some were allowing total duration, including renewals, of up to three years.
+A closer look at plan brochures for some of those insurers indicated that pre-existing condition lookback periods of up to five years were being used, so it was unclear how well insurers were complying with Florida’s rules regarding pre-existing conditions and longer short-term plans.

 How long can short-term plans last in Florida?